JamilAwada/HandMeDown/README.md

 ## Development Details

-The app was developped using the Java language on the Android Studio IDE.
+The app was developed using the Java language on the Android Studio IDE.
 I used MYSQL as my database and communicated with the server using PHP-written APIs.